Gold Spotted Oak Borer

 The Pest That’s Destroying Southern California Oak Trees

-The Gold Spotted Oak Borer (Agrilus auroguttatus) is a flat-head borer which attacks native California oaks in San Diego and Riverside counties.
+The Gold Spotted Oak Borer (Agrilus auroguttatus) is a flat-head borer which attacks native California oaks in San Diego counties.
 The insects attack coast live oak (Quercus agrifolia), California black oak (Quercus kelloggii), interior live oak (Quercus chrysolepis), and in rare cases Engelmann oak (Quercus engelmannii).
 They have killed over 80,000 native oaks so far.

 GSOB is thought to produce only one generation per year in Southern California.
 Adults bore out of the tree from mid-May through September to find a mate.
 Peak flight period for GSOB adults is from June to July.
 The adult female lays her eggs in the cracks of the bark on the tree.
 The eggs hatch about two weeks after being laid.
 GSOB larvae bore into the tree where they stay and feed inside the tree until the following spring when they emerge as adults.
 Learn more about the Gold Spotted Oak Borer on the UC Davis Integrated Pest Management webpage.